tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 Last, apply your Scikit-Learn regression model under a testing approach commonly used by data scientists and quantitative traders when dealing specifically with **time-series** data.

 1. Use Pandas datetime indexing to slice the dataset into a training and test set, and compare model performance (RMSE) between the two.
+(A "one-shot" approach).

 2. Create a rolling-out-of sample approach that updates to a new model each week using the most recent data, and evaluates performance on data over the following week.